What is AEPS and Why is it Important for You?

 - Use Trusted Agents: Only perform transactions with authorised and reliable AEPS agents or at official banking points.

-- Keep Your Aadhaar Private: Never share your Aadhaar number or other personal details with strangers or over unsecured phone calls or messages.
+- Keep Your Aadhaar Private: Never share your Aadhaar number or other personal details with strangers or over unsecured calls or messages.

 - Check Amounts Carefully: Before you confirm any transaction, always double-check the amount being withdrawn, deposited, or transferred.